A Better Living Home Care Sacramento

 Be an Expert When you Discuss Long Term Care Policy Benefits

-Long term care insurance policies are often complicated and use misleading terminology.
+Long term care insurance policies are often complicated and use confusing terminology.
 To compound things, many were written years ago as “nursing home policies” before the explosion of home health care and in home care.
-While the carriers have added options for coverage for home health care, in home care, assisted living, and other services to the core nursing home care coverage, policyholders may not have added these provider benefit plans.
+While the carriers have added options for home and community based care coverage (in-home care, and assisted living), policyholders may not have added these provider benefit plans.

 Today, only a small percentage of seniors use their nursing home benefit, and in home care is a leading source of claims.
 It is critical to review the policy, call the agent, and insurer to verify benefit eligibility.
 We are happy to help you understand and apply for long term care benefits for in home care.